billybobc1210/VigenereCracker/README.md

 # Vigenere Cipher Cracker

 This is a program for cracking a message enciphered using a Vigenere Cipher.
 The class for doing the cracking is called VigenereCracker.
-The project also includes a class, VigenereCipher, for enciphering and deciphering such messages given a key.
+The project also includes a class in a separate module, VigenereCipher, for enciphering and deciphering such messages given a key.

 ## How the Vigenere Cipher works